-Occupational Therapy Lab
+Occupational Therapy Assistant Lab

-Rooms 2111 and 2112 of the Health Professions Center have been designated as the Occupational Therapy Lab, to be utilized only for classes, labs, and meetings for the Occupational Therapy and Occupational Therapy Assistant Programs.
+Rooms 2111 and 2112 of the Health Professions Center have been designated as the Occupational Therapy Assistant Lab, to be utilized only for classes, labs, and meetings for the Occupational Therapy Assistant and Occupational Therapy Programs.
 If occupational therapy students wish to reserve the lab during a time when scheduled classes are not in session, they must confirm with the Occupational Therapy Assistant Program director or support staff.
-Occupational therapy assistant students may bring hot beverages or soft drinks into HP 2111 and HP 2112 if the container has a lid or cap.
-Open food containers and use of the OT Lab refrigerator are not permitted.